REVIEV AND PHOTOS BY MARKO SYRJALA

 Vocalist Alissa White-Gluz took over the crowd’s attention and made her presence felt.
 The mini-sized, striking hair colored and continuously headbanging frontwoman bounded and jumped across the stage like a hurricane.
 She was looking very comfortable and confident in her significant role within the band.
 She’s an excellent frontwoman and performer in every aspect, and she’s very entertaining to follow on stage.

 The band’s set revolved heavily around the latest two albums without forgetting the classics from the Angela Gossow era.
-The newer songs such as “The World Is Yours,” ‘War Eternal,’ ‘As the Pages Burn’ “The Eagle Flies Alone” and ‘You Will Know My Name’ sounded modern melodic death metal at its best.
-But the older Gossow era songs ‘Ravenous’, ‘We Will Rise,’ ‘No Gods, No Masters’ and ‘Nemesis’ proved, that despite Arch Enemy has gone through numerous line-up changes, the band has always been able to create great metal anthems through their whole career.
+The newer songs such as “The World Is Yours,” ‘War Eternal,’ ‘As the Pages Burn’ “The Eagle Flies Alone,” and ‘You Will Know My Name’ sounded modern melodic death metal at its best.
+But the older Gossow era songs ‘Ravenous’, ‘We Will Rise,’ ‘No Gods, No Masters’ and ‘Nemesis’ proved that despite Arch Enemy has gone through numerous line-up changes; the band has always been able to create great metal anthems through their whole career.

 Arch Enemy’s set closed with the band’s Johan Liiva era classic “Fields of Desolation.”
-The song was the only track performed from that period, and it was a good reminder how the band sounded in the beginning and how their style has changed over the years.
+The song was the only track performed from that period, and it was a good reminder of how the band sounded in the beginning and how their style has changed over the years.
 Personally, I’m more a fan of the current direction, but I’m sure that there are a lot of Arch Enemy fans who prefer the early stuff.
-However, the important thing is that Alissa sounded just amazing, no matter which era songs she was doing.
+However, the important thing is that Alissa sounded amazing, no matter which era songs she was doing.
 She’s now more than filling the boots of her predecessor.